Imperial and The World Bank aim to unlock investment for just energy transition

 The REACT programme is made up of four different research programmes related to COVID-19 in England:

-Each month over 150,000 randomly selected people across England are sent a nose/throat swab test to take at home.
-The helps us understand how many people are currently infected with the coronavirus, including those are aren't showing symptoms.
+Each month during the pandemic over 150,000 randomly selected people across England were sent a nose/throat swab test to take at home.
+This study helped us understand how many people were infected with the coronavirus, including those are weren't showing symptoms.

 Find out more